-Chris studied car mechanics at college and when this course finished, a friend of his suggested there were vacancies at Tructyre.
-He decided to apply.
-“Knowing that you could start at the bottom and have a career to aim for sounded great.
+Chris Westbrook studied car mechanics at college and joined Tructyre in November 2004, aged 18: “Knowing that you could start at the bottom and have a career to aim for sounded great.
 I also liked that there would be a variety of work – no two days are the same.”

 What did your training involve?

 “The training that Tructyre provide is extensive, they really invest in your future.”

 “I really like the fact that Tructyre will go the extra mile to help anyone – they’ll always back you.
 I like being able to help out and I’m here to provide a service.
 We take pride in beating industry callout targets and exceeding our customer’s expectations.
 To do that we sometimes have to be flexible with our hours, but Tructyre supports us and rewards us well.”

 Even though Tructyre is growing, he thinks the company still feels small. ”We get to know our customers, their fleets and their needs.
 We’re free to recommend the right tyres for them – we’re not tied to one brand.”